erwincarlogonzales/mldetection-jetson-nano/README.md

 5.  **Navigate to the Source Directory:**
     ```bash
-    # If you ran 'poetry shell' from the project root, you're likely still there.
+    # If you ran 'env activate' from the project root, you're likely still there.
     # If so, navigate into src:
     cd src
     ```